ande-box/C4DashboardToolexe/README.md

 ---

+## 💡 Alternative way to run the application

+DOCKER image - visit andebox/c4dashboardtoolexp to get an image.

 ## 📄 License

 Free for personal use during the Beta period (valid until Jan 1, 2027).
 The application includes a secure licensing framework designed for authorized usage post-Beta.